Criteria by type of participant

 Implement at least four of the following seven criteria

-Note: See phase III of annex X-A for guidelines.
+Note: See phase III of annex 8-A.

 4.2 Based on the information gathered in levels 2 to 3 and 4.1, develop an aquatic ecosystems management plan which includes an action plan to implement environmentally sustainable solutions.